robitalec/review-chopin/review.md

     - [ ] Consider improving descriptions and commenting of tests
     - [ ] Consider replacing tests `expect_no_error` with more specific expectations
 - [ ] **Packaging guidelines**: The package conforms to the rOpenSci packaging guidelines
+    - [ ] See suggestions below
     - [ ] See details in other sections
-    - [ ] See suggestions below

 ### Review Comments

 Thank you for inviting me to review @beatrizmilz and, as always, a huge thank you to the broader rOpenSci community for all of your incredible contributions, inclusion and support.

 Thank you @sigmafelix and @kyle-messier for this interesting package with functionality I haven't seen elsewhere that should be a great tool for a wide userbase.

+Before I start - I really link the name because it evokes chopping up spatial objects into chunks and -- music!
+Great choice.

 ---